alex-latham/knead_recipes_microservice/README.md

 http://localhost:9393/recipe?id=1
 ```

-- To return information about multiple recipes, providing the IDs without spaces and separated by commas
+- To return information about multiple recipes, provide the IDs without spaces and separated by commas
 ```
 http://localhost:9393/recipes?ids=1,2,3
 ```